 Rhodes (or Rodos) is an island in the Aegean Sea, the largest of the Dodecanese Island complex.
 It is located at the southeastern edge of the archipelagos of the Dodecanese, facing the shores of Asia Minor, which are about 9-10 kilometers away.
-The population of the island exceeds 115.000 and it covers an area of 1398 square kilometers.
-It is one of the largest and most beautiful Greek islands.
-Its landscape mainly comprises of hills and low mountains, which in their majority are covered with forests.
-It's climate is subtropical and healthy.
+The population of the island exceeds 115.000 of which about 50.000 live in the capital city, and it covers an area of 1401 square kilometers.
+It is the 4th largest and one of the most beautiful Greek islands.
+The landscape of Rhodes mainly comprises of hills and low mountains, which in their majority are covered with forests.
+The climate of Rhodes is subtropical and considered very healthy.
 Refreshing westerly winds moderate the summer heat, while the winter is nearly always mild, with long periods of sunshine.

 - Country: Greece